m5c/RestifyGroupPartitioner/README.md

 The subsequent comparison / building of fair groups requires groups that are as similar as possible.
 Similarity is measured by comparison of the groups' overall normalized skill vectors.
 For skill vector comparison we use a the [cosine distance metric](https://en.wikipedia.org/wiki/Cosine_similarity), to sidestep the [curse of dimensionality of a standard euclidian metric](https://bib.dbvis.de/uploadedFiles/155.pdf).

+### Bettina's Heuristic

+Only distribute based in *Total* skill points.
+Start on one side of ordered list and distribute into groups until end reached.
+Total skills per group should be roughly the same.
+Slight ide for improvement: Go back and forth.
+Lake four lowest, place into groups ABCD.
+On next iteration place into groups DCBA and so on.

-### Timos Heuristic
+### Timo's Heuristic

 A brute force testing of all possible group partitions is not technically feasible (```1.1E10``` combinations).
 Timo's algorithm attempts to search for the fairest possible partition where the first group created is as close as possible to the normalized average skill vector.
-This reduces the combinatoric charge for brute force testing of the remaining groups to ```757E3``` possible partitions, which can be checked manually for the best solution.
+This reduces the combinatoric charge for brute force testing of the remaining groups to ```7.6E5``` possible partitions, which can be checked manually for the best solution.

 ## Usage